seal9055/sfuzz/README.md

 Once proper backend functions are in place to make use of the coverage information I plan to setup more comparisons between the coverage-tracking modes, and to implement edge-level coverage.
 For now this will suffice though.

+`2.
+Persistent-mode/Snapshot Fuzzing`

+This is mostly a performance optimization, but since it is very specific to fuzzing I figured this category probably suits it best.
+The basic idea behind persistent fuzzing is that the standard `fork() + execve()` routine used for fuzzing is slow.

+One initial improvement afl uses is the forkserver optimization, where new processes are cloned from a copy-on-write master that is kept in the original state.
+This reduces a lot of the overhead, but still requires the expensive fork() syscall.
+A better alternative is to instrument the api with a custom-written, single-process loop, therefore removing all of the 'execve()/fork()' overhead.
+AFL mostly automates this, but still requires the user to write a small harness to designate where this loop should be positioned.

+In the case of sfuzz, since the fuzzer is running in an emulator, this becomes almost trivial.
+We can specify a specific address as the snapshot starting-point, run the JIT up to that point, and take a snapshot of the entire register/memory state.
+All future fuzz-cases can now use this snapshot as their starting location instead of having to restart the process from the very beginning.
+This can be used to avoid a lot of setup that is disconnected from our fuzzing input and thus greatly speed up the fuzzing process.
+This becomes especially useful when dealing with larger targets, for which we can take a snapshot right before the interesting function, set an exit-point right afterwards, and then fuzz this function in a very tight/fast loop.

+In the small test2.c target, placing a snapshot right after the open() call to skip the initial setup/file opening, already led to a 30-50% speedup depending on the number of active threads.

 <br>